MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

    Return an :type:`ivector` or :var:`r` containing :expr:`#ir * #jc` row-major indexes given by the :type:`iterable` :var:`ir` and :var:`jc` of the real, complex or integer matrix :var:`mat`, followed by :var:`ir` and :var:`jc` potentially updated from defaults.
 If both :var:`ir` and :var:`jc` are numbers, the three returned values are also numbers.
 This method is useful to convert 2D matrix indexes into 1D vector indexes for this matrix.
 Default: :expr:`ir_ = 1..mat.nrow`, :expr:`jc_ = 1..mat.ncol`.

+.. function:: mat:getdidx (r_)

+   Return an :type:`ivector` or :var:`r` containing :expr:`min(mat.nrow, mat.ncol)` indexes of the real, complex or integer matrix :var:`mat`.
+This method is useful to convert the diagonal of 2D matrix indexes into 1D vector indexes for this matrix.
+Note that these indexes can also be produced with numerical range.

 .. function:: mat:getij (ij_)

    Return two :type:`ivector` containing the pairs :expr:`(i,j)` of indexes extracted from the :type:`iterable` :var:`ij` and the number of columns of the real, complex or integer matrix :var:`mat`.
 If :var:`ij` is a number, the two returned values are also numbers.
 This method is the reverse method of :func:`mat:getidx()` to convert 1D vector indexes into 2D matrix indexes for this matrix.
 Default: :expr:`ij_ = 1..#mat`.